Best Known For

 "When I was angry, when I was younger, I was in a cocoon.
 Now I'm a beautiful, black butterfly."

-Actor, comedian.
-Born Tracy Morgan on November 10, 1968, in the Bronx borough of New York City.
+Actor and comedian Tracy Jamal Morgan was on November 10, 1968, in the Bronx, New York.
 The second of five children, Morgan grew up in Bedford-Stuyvesant, a low-income neighborhood in Brooklyn plagued by the dangers of the drug trade.
 Morgan's older brother, Jimmy Morgan, Jr., was born with cerebral palsy.
 His father, Jimmy Morgan, Sr., was a musician and soldier who served multiple tours in Vietnam.
 Jimmy, Sr. began using heroin while in the military, returning home from the war in 1974 with both a serious drug addiction and post-traumatic stress disorder.
 At that time, Tracy Morgan was 6 years old.

 In need of money, Morgan turned to selling drugs.
 He has said he still feels remorse for the disservice he did to his community by participating in the sale of drugs.
 As he describes it, he wasn't a very good drug dealer, and he didn't enjoy it, either: "As a child, I was able to know that I wanted a better life," he explained later.

-A childhood full of turmoil and tragedy might seem an unlikely source for the development of comedic genius, but it was yet another tragic event that spurred Tracy Morgan to pursue a life as a comic.
-A good friend suggested that Morgan develop his natural talent for humor by pursuing comedy as a living; soon after, the friend was killed in one of the many acts of random violence that marred Morgan's community.
+A childhood full of turmoil and tragedy might seem an unlikely source for the development of comedic genius, but it was yet another tragic event that spurred Morgan to pursue a life as a comic.
+A good friend suggested that Morgan develop his natural talent for humor by pursuing comedy for a living.
+Soon after, the friend was killed in one of the many acts of random violence that marred Morgan's community.
 His friend's death spurred Morgan to begin doing stand-up, building a popular act from the humor he had always used to deal with the difficult situations in his life.

 profile name: Tracy Morgan profile occupation: